Filesystem (BRFS)

-BRFS (Bart's RAM File System) is a FAT-based filesystem designed for the FPGC that uses RAM as a cache with SPI Flash as persistent storage.
-It provides hierarchical directory support with a simple, efficient design optimized for the word-addressable B32P3 architecture.
+BRFS (Bart's RAM File System) is a FAT-based filesystem designed for the FPGC that uses RAM as a cache with SPI Flash (currently, but in the future SD card might also be supported) as persistent storage.
+It provides hierarchical directory support with a simple design optimized for the word-addressable B32P3 architecture.

 Overview

-- Hierarchical directories - Full support for nested directory structures
+brfs_syncfunction) - Hierarchical directories - Supports nested directories

 - Word-aligned storage - All data stored as 32-bit words (native to B32P3)

-- Compressed filenames - 16-character filenames packed into 4 words
+- Compressed filenames - Max 16-character filenames packed into 4 words

 Architecture